 Rent a car

-On both airports, so Launceston and Hobart, you can rent a car.
-This is the easiest way to do, as you have access to a car right away.
+At both airports, so Launceston and Hobart, you can rent a car.
+This is the easiest way to go, as you have access to a car right away.
 As said before there isn’t a lot of public transport, not even between the airports and the city centers.

-So, if you decide to rent a car, why not make it easy for yourself and rent it at the airport to self-drive yourself to the place where you stay.
+So, if you decide to rent a car, why not make it easy for yourself and rent it at the airport to drive yourself to the place where you stay.

 What kind of car do you need in Tasmania?

 The roads in Tasmania are solid and paved roads will bring you pretty much everywhere.
 There are some exceptions, like the roads to some very remote waterfalls.
 But if the weather conditions are in your favor you should be able to access these with a 2WD car.

 If you like to book a car and accommodation at once, a Camper Van is the ideal solution.
 There are lots of camping opportunities in Tasmania which will make you enjoy nature even more!